bndnio/concurrency-mini-problems/README.md

 From our experience comparing the producer/consumer problem, it's possible these differences are due to the runtime environment.

-However, when we look at the runtimes for 1000000 H2O molecules in a least optimal execution path, our runtimes jumps to 9.27s and 7.99s, respectively.
+However, when we look at the runtimes for the same number of H2O molecules in a least optimal execution path, our runtimes jump to 9.27s and 7.99s, respectively.
-And memory usage of 765.22MB and 729.21MB, respecitvely.
+And memory usage to 765.22MB and 729.21MB, respecitvely.
 What first seemed like a minor difference due to runtime variance, is exacerbated here given the un-ideal scenario.
 It's likely the extra routine switching in the un-buffered solution,